 According to him, even if the police have rescued the girls, it would be difficult for the service to make it public since the girls would be going through rehabilitating process at this stage.

-Meanwhile, families of kidnapped girls have, however, stated that they will not withdraw the impending demonstration exercise in Takoradi and Accra respectively until the girls are rescued.
+Meanwhile, families of kidnapped girls have, however, stated that they will not rescind their des=ci it will not withdraw its impending demonstration exercise in Takoradi and Accra respectively until the girls are rescued.